happytm/BatteryNode/README.md

 # Concept in detail:

-Low battery powered ESP8266 devices using Adhoc Network protocol described (inspiration for me) by Anthony Elder at https://github.com/HarringayMakerSpace/sonoff-adhoc.

-Excellent uMQTTBroker Library by Martin Ger at https://github.com/martin-ger/uMQTTBroker and very well explained at https://www.youtube.com/watch?v=0K9q4IuB_oA&t=9s.

-The device can auto update firmware via Github if specific .bin file is available.Use payload <deviceid>/09/01 under topic "command/".

 This code create small standalone network (maximum of 100) of battery powered esp8266 devices connecting to one esp8266 gateway device in star network topology.Each device can be controlled simply by MQTT app like MQTT Dash over local network or over internet if used with DynDNS service like DuckDNS.There is no need for other home automation software locally or on cloud.

 My testing shows 18 bytes of data (4 different sensor's values with their respective sensor types + 5 different device status data + battery voltage using 1 byte + device indentifier using 1 byte)  is moved within 55 milliseconds on average thereby saving significant battery power.If two way communication required between gateway and remote sensor then data is communiated both ways within 150 milliseconds (more efficient than ESPNow ?).
 With two way communication activated even control of actuator is possible but not justifiable for battery powered devices.

-Presence detection & user locater within home is implemented in ProbeReceiver sketch.
+The device can auto update firmware via Github if specific .bin file is available.Use payload <deviceid>/09/01 under topic "command/".

 ### Installation:

-To use the code 2 ESP8266 devices are required.One device (always on and mains powered) use ProbeReceiver.ino sketch and another device (sleeping most of the time and battery powered) use ProbeSender.ino code.There can be as many as 100 battery powered devices which can send data to one ProbeReceiver device.
-The wifi channel number of your home access point (fixed if inernet access required) , needs to be same on all ProbeReceiver and ProbeSender devices in order to have least amount of time consumed to exchange the sensor data.In ProbeReceiver.ino sketch ssid and password of your home access point required for access to whole sensor network via MQTT Dash app to read sensor data and to issue commands to remote devices.If presence detection (or user's location finder within the home) is required then user's mobile phone's MAC id is also required.
+To use the code atminimum 1 ESP8266 as a slave and 1 ESP32 device as a gateway or both ESP8266 devices are required.One device (always on and mains powered) use ProbeReceiver sketch and another device (sleeping most of the time and battery powered) use ProbeSender code.There can be as many as 100 battery powered devices which can send data to one ProbeReceiver device.
+The wifi channel number of your devices needs to be same in order to have least amount of time consumed to exchange the sensor data.In gateway sketch ssid and password of your home access point required for access to whole sensor network via MQTT Dash app to read sensor data and to issue commands to remote devices.

-### Commands to control any remote devices on network by publishing MQTT messages via any MQTT client app (if #define DUPLEX is true in ProbeSender.ino code)
+### Commands to control any remote devices on network by publishing MQTT messages via any MQTT client app (if #define DUPLEX is true in ProbeSender code)

 ### Command structure: